Welcome to Simply-Docs

 PROP.RES.35

-This Landlord's Notice to Quit for Common Law Tenancy should be used by a landlord to bring to an end a residential tenancy in England which is not covered by one of the statutory regimes.
+A Landlord's Notice to Quit for Common Law Tenancy is used when a residential tenancy in England needs to be terminated but is not covered by statutory tenancy regulations.

-This Notice complies with the Protection from Eviction Act 1977 which imposes a minimum notice period of four weeks and requires certain prescribed information to be included in the Notice.
+This Notice complies with the Protection from Eviction Act 1977, which requires a minimum notice period of four weeks, along with certain prescribed information.

 Top